cloudfour/drizzle/docs/README.md

 ```
 src/patterns
 ├── components
-│   ├── button
-│   └── grid
 └── elements
-    ├── forms
-    └── typographic

 ```

-### Organizing patterns

-The default structure shows how you might organize patterns classified as **components** and **elements**, but you can use any naming convention you prefer:
+The default structure shows how you might organize patterns classified as **components** and **elements**, but you can use any naming convention you prefer for the folders:

 ```
 src/patterns